 Department of Psychology at Illinois State University

-The Master's Degree Sequence — Quantitative focuses on the use of quantitative methods in the solution of problems in theoretical and applied psychology.
+The master's degree sequence — Quantitative Psychology focuses on the use of quantitative methods in the solution of problems in theoretical and applied psychology.
 The sequence provides critical foundation preparation for advanced graduate study and can facilitate entry into careers in community college teaching as well as a variety of careers in the business-industrial sector.
-For the thesis, students are encouraged to work with any faculty member in the area or the Department as a whole on any topic of interest in which measurement and statistics is relevant or can be applied in novel ways.
+For the thesis, students are encouraged to work with any faculty member in the area or the department as a whole on any topic of interest in which measurement and statistics is relevant or can be applied in novel ways.

-Specific objectives of the program include building a solid foundation of basic psychological principles which will help the student to understand and explain human behavior.
+Specific objectives of the program include building a solid foundation of basic psychological principles that will help the student to understand and explain human behavior.
 Students are trained to be adept at using computers and technology in data collection, management, and analysis through coursework and applied experiences.
-This includes proficiency in common statistical software packages as well as using the Internet in data collection and analysis.
+This includes proficiency in common statistical software packages and using the Internet in data collection and analysis.

 32 semester hours minimum requirement, which includes a thesis.

-* A core requirement for all students enrolled in the Master's Degree program in Psychology
+(*) Denotes core requirements for all students enrolled in the master's degree program in Psychology

 NOTE: The program as proposed is composed only of courses currently offered or listed in the Graduate Catalog.
 Courses proposed in the future could change the structure of this program.

-All students in the program are required to complete a Master's thesis based on original research.
+All students in the program are required to complete a master's thesis based on original research.
 Completing a thesis is an indispensable part of learning the intricacies of integrating theory, design, measurement, and analysis.
-Work on the thesis typically begins during the student's second semester, and it is typically complete at the end of the second year.
+Work on the thesis typically begins during the student's second semester, and it is usually complete at the end of the second year.